azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     await HandleIntent(intent, msgObj, outputServiceBus);
     ```

-42. At the top of the file, locate the variable named \_luisBaseUrl.
+42. At the top of the file, locate the variable named \_luisBaseUrl

     ![In Visual Studio, the URL for luisBaseURL is circled.](media/image135.png 'Visual Studio')

-43. You will replace the value of this variable with the base URL you copied from the LUIS site above (the part highlighted in green).
+43. You will replace the value of this variable with the base URL you copied from the LUIS site above (the part highlighted in green)

-44. Take a look at the implementation of both methods if you are curious how the entity and intent information is used to generate an automatic chat message response from a bot.
+44. Take a look at the implementation of both methods if you are curious how the entity and intent information is used to generate an automatic chat message response from a bot

-45. Save the file.
+45. Save the file

 ### Task 3: Implement speech to text

 There is one last intelligence service to activate in the application---speech recognition.
 This is powered by the Bing Speech API, and is invoked directly from the web page without going through the web server.
 In the steps that follow, you insert your Cognitive Services Speech API key into the configuration to enable speech to text.

-1. Within Visual Studio Solution Explorer, expand **ChatWebApp**, **Scripts**, and open **chatClient.js**.
+1. Within Visual Studio Solution Explorer, expand **ChatWebApp**, **Scripts**, and open **chatClient.js**

-2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 11, Step 8](#task-11-provision-cognitive-services), when you provisioned your Speech API in the Azure Portal.
+2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 11, Step 8](#task-11-provision-cognitive-services), when you provisioned your Speech API in the Azure Portal

     ![The following variable code displays: //TODO: Enter your Speech API Key here var speechApiKey = "";](media/image136.png 'variable')

-3. Save chatClient.js.
+3. Save chatClient.js

 **Note**: Embedding the API Key as shown here is done only for convenience.
 In a production app, you will want to maintain your API Key server-side.